Updated: October 2022

 - They can advise you on the prospects of making a successful PTSD claim in your case

-- If you have reasonable prospects of making a winnable PTSD claim against your employer, an expert personal injury solicitor will have the know-how to navigate through the process of getting the correct medical reports to prove that you have PTSD.
+- If you have reasonable prospects of bringing a successful PTSD, claim against your employer, a personal injury solicitor will know how to navigate the process of getting the correct medical reports to prove that you have PTSD.

 - An expert in PTSD claims will also know the right amount of compensation to fight for on your behalf and will do so by using a No Win No Fee Agreement to protect you from having to pay legal costs if your claim isn’t successful.

-- You are more likely to pursue your claim to get the best compensation settlement possible if you aren’t constantly worried about legal costs.
+- If you don’t have to worry about legal fees, you are more likely to pursue a claim.
+This means you will strive to obtain the highest compensation possible.
 A No Win No Fee PTSD claim will help you achieve that result.

 11. How much will I get for a PTSD at work claim?

-Every case is judged on its own merits when it comes to valuing a PTSD claim.
-In addition, it should be remembered that it is rare to claim only for the injury or trauma you suffer in a personal injury or psychological trauma case.
+To accurately value a PTSD claim, every case is judged on its own merits. n addition, it should be remembered that it is rare to claim only for the injury or trauma you suffer in a personal injury or psychological trauma case.

 - Special damages claims include claims for items such as: